Real1236/NaomisBlog/README.md

 ## Features
 * **Login:** Users can log in/out.
 * **Create, Read, Update, Delete Posts:** Logged-in users can create new posts, view existing posts, edit posts they have created, and delete posts they have created.
-* **Role-based Access Control:** Users with the BLOGGER authority can create, read, update, and delete all posts, while users with the READER authority can only create, read, update, and delete their own posts.
+* **Role-based Access Control:** Users with the BLOGGER authority can create, read, update, and delete all posts, while users with the READER authority can only view posts.

 ## Architecture
 The application is built using the Spring MVC architecture with the following components:

 * **Model:** This component contains the classes that represent the data of the application.
-It includes entities for the blog posts and user details, as well as DTOs for transferring data between the layers of the application.
+It includes entities for the blog posts and user details.
 * **View:** This component contains the Thymeleaf templates that render the HTML pages for the user interface.
 * **Controller:** This component contains the classes that handle HTTP requests and responses.
 It interacts with the service layer to retrieve data and returns the appropriate view to the user.